 4. Acupuncture works best when used consistently

-As with any important pursuit in life, health and wellbeing require a clear path towards success and a willingness to follow that path.
-In China, some people get treatments everyday to achieve their health goals in a matter of months or even weeks.
+As with any important pursuit of life, health and well-being require a clear path towards success and a willingness to follow that path.
+In China, some people get treatments every day to achieve their health goals in a matter of months or even weeks.
 However, in the United States, because we have a culture that prioritizes work over health, many people’s schedules don’t allow them to commit to daily acupuncture treatments.

 5. It’s backed by the World Health Organization and National Institute of Health